ragouradja/QLAB/stretch/README.md

 This bash script will first create some intermediate files and folders to optimize the calculations.
 The steps are :
 ### 1. Extract and sort
 Each chromosom are extracted from the inital bedfile and sorted by : read name, start position.
-The sort is needed to avoid having decreasing start position in - strand.
+The sort is needed to avoid having decreasing start position in Crick strand.
 ```bash
 grep $CHR $bed_file | sort -T tmp -k4,4 -k2,2n > ${reads_analysis_folder}/${chr}/${chr}_methylation.sort.bed
 ```